yuriturov/yuriturov.github.io/_pages/01_velvet-machine.md

 ## Features

 - Flexible volume envelope with arbitrary number of segments and curvature
-- Effect time ranging from 100 ms to 10 s
+- Effect time ranging from 50 ms to 10 s
 - Response density adjustable from 1 to 2000 repeats per second
-- Predelay up to 500 ms
+- Predelay up to 1 s
+- Host tempo sync for time and predelay parameters
 - High cut and low cut filters for the effected signal
 - Mix adjustable from 100% dry to 100% wet with no dry signal
 - Mix Lock to switch presets while keeping the dry/wet mix constant